darksylinc/dergo-blender/README.md

 * LIBEVENT_BINARIES.
 Path to where CMake configured libevent.
 * Linux only: CMAKE_BUILD_TYPE.
 Must be Release, Debug, RelWithDebInfo or MinSizeRel.

+## WARNING ##
+The server code was not coded with security in mind and assumes a strong degree of trust from the client.
+It is likely possible to send crafted packets to the server that could compromise the security of the system.
+It is your responsability to ensure the server is ran in a trusted environment and/or that you've firewalled it to only accept connections from a very limited amount of sources (e.g. accept only from localhost).
+I am not responsible for whatever happens to your system because of the use of this program.

 ## License ##
 See LICENSE_Client.txt (GPL) and LICENSE_Server (MIT)